jhipster/generator-jhipster-react-native/docs/websockets.md

 ## Websockets

 A websockets example is present under the "Chat" menu item in the DrawerContent.
-To enable this in your JHipster backend, make the following changes.
+To enable this in your JHipster backend, Ignite JHipster made the following changes to your JHipster app's WebsocketConfiguration.java:

     src/main/java/.../config/WebsocketConfiguration.java
     -registry.addEndpoint("/websocket/tracker")